Assistance programs in Toledo and Lucas County Ohio.

 A group of churches that partner with the Friendly Center focuses on northern Lucas County.
 The groups that make up the charity organization pass out surplus government commodities and operate a food pantry.
 They also have advice on budgeting and general, financial management sessions.
 Other services in Toledo from the center include free meals and workshops for senior citizens, referrals to financial aid such as HEAP or food stamps, and other resources.
 Read more Friendly Center assistance programs.

-Holiday programs - Clients ranging from families living in poverty to the elderly can apply for free Christmas meals, toys for children, and Thanksgiving food baskets.
+Free holiday programs - Clients ranging from families living in poverty to the elderly can apply for free Christmas meals, toys for children, and Thanksgiving food baskets.
 Churches as well as charities in Toledo and nearby cities run services such as Adopt-A-Family and Angel Tree.
 They support struggling households.
-More Lucas County holiday assistance.
+More on Lucas County free holiday assistance.

 Funds for rent - There are other places for people to turn to for assistance with paying a security deposit or emergency, one time rent help.
 Most of the aid, which may be in the form of a cash grant, is for families that need support in stopping an eviction.
 Locate further information on how to get Toledo Ohio rent assistance, including details on agencies that operate across the county.

 WSOS provides some support to Lucas County Ohio as well.
 They may have referrals to financial aid, applications to Head Start, and job placement programs.
 The non-profit strives to help people overcome their challenges.
-More details.
+More details on WSOS assistance programs.

 Low income, the elderly, and disabled can receive free legal advice.
 It helps with debts, loans, civil matters and other needs.
-The service is from Legal Aid of Western Ohio ((419) 255-0814). they can help Toledo area homeowners prevent a foreclosure, deal with utility disconnections, advise on consumer debt and predatory lending, deal with government programs such as unemployment, and more.
+The service is from Legal Aid of Western Ohio ((419) 255-0814).
+They can help Toledo area homeowners prevent a foreclosure, deal with utility disconnections, advise on consumer debt and predatory lending, deal with government programs such as unemployment, and more.
 Ohio also has predatory lending laws, such as for payday loans.
 Learn more on state laws for payday loans.

 St. Stephen Lutheran Church teaches budgeting, debt management, offers foreclosure counseling, and financial planning services.
 (419) 885-1551.